vince-nlp/aclrollingreview/dates.md

 ## Reviewing Schedule

-ARR deadlines happen __every 2 months__, on the following dates: 10/15, 12/15, 2/15.
-In the past, deadlines were on the 15th of each month, and for a brief period, the [deadlines were every 6 weeks](https://aclrollingreview.org/six-week-cycles/), as of October 2022, we've moved to [every 2 months](https://aclrollingreview.org/key-changes-in-the-october-cycle/).
+ARR deadlines happen __every 2 months__, on the 15th of even-numbered months: that is, **the 15th of February, April, June, August, October, and December**.[^1]

+[^1]: In the past, deadlines were on the 15th of each month, and for a brief period, the [deadlines were every 6 weeks](https://aclrollingreview.org/six-week-cycles/).
+As of October 2022, we've moved to [every 2 months](https://aclrollingreview.org/key-changes-in-the-october-cycle/).

 <!-- You can add these dates to your own calendar by subscribing to or downloading [this shared Google calendar](https://calendar.google.com/calendar/embed?src=dsa7ntvq7s9fah2f5e43tncmu8%40group.calendar.google.com&ctz=America%2FNew_York). -->